Highland Park, Yavapai County, Arizona

 Highland Park, also known as Highland Pines, is a populated place situated near Prescott and within the Prescott National Forest, in Yavapai County, Arizona, United States.
 Highland Pines is the promotional name associated with the Highland Park areas several subdivisions.
 In the Arizona Territorial era up to 1912, and Statehood until around the late 1920s, this particular area of land acted as a cattle ranch with a mining history, lies within the Thumb Butte Mining District, which appears to be initially platted by the Arizona Corporation Highland Pine Properties Inc. beginning in the late 1950s.

 History of the land

 Highland Pines has a rich history of mining prospects, mining claims, and cattle ranching.
-It is located in the Sierra Prieta region, in the Thumb Butte mining district, near Iron Springs.
-During the late 1800s and early 1900s, lode mining claims were located by several different prospectors who identified these claims in and near Highland Pines under The Mining Act which allowed prospectors to survey and claim public lands in the western states.
+It is located in the Sierra Prieta region, in the Thumb Butte mining district, about halfway between Iron Springs and West Spruce Mountain.
+During the late 1800s and early 1900s, lode mining claims were purportedly located by several different prospectors, who identified these claims in and near the area that is now known as Highland Pines under the Mining Act which allowed prospectors to survey and claim public lands in the western states.
 The stated purpose of this law was to open the mineral claims in the public lands of the United States to exploration and purchase (from the government).